SAQ786/learnovate-tasks/week2/readme.md

 "Task details"

-1.For Product display:
-You have to create a website for displaying 6-9 products which will be having 3 products in each row.Each product div should have image,its name.
+1.For Product display:You have to create a website for displaying 6-9 products which will be having 3 products in each row.Each product div should have image,its name.
 On clicking any one 2-3 lines para should appear giving details of the product.

 --> Products